ambitioninc/django-entity-emailer/README.md

 ```

 Once this email is saved to the database, the email will be sent to all
-of the subentities of the `marketing_news_today` entity automatically.
+of the sub-entities of the `marketing_news_today` entity automatically.

 This allows you to email any group of users that exists in your django
-application without having to write custom orm queries to pull that
+application without having to write custom ORM queries to pull that
 group out of the database and organize their email addresses.